davidpirogov/toon-llm/docs/IMPLEMENTATION.md

 ## See Also

-- [Format Specification](../specification/README.md) - Complete PyToon format specification
+- [Format Specification](../specification/README.md) - Complete TOON LLM format specification
 - [Coding Standards](./CODING_STANDARDS.md) - For contributors
 - [Build Instructions](./BUILD.md) - How to build and distribute the library
-- [GitHub Repository](https://github.com/davidpirogov/py-toon) - Source code and issues
+- [GitHub Repository](https://github.com/davidpirogov/toon-llm) - Source code and issues

 ---

 ## License

-This implementation is part of the PyToon project.
+This implementation is part of the TOON LLM project.
 See the [LICENSE](../LICENSE) file for details.